metno/S-ENDA-documentation/source/users.rst

 Example questions:

-* Is this observation a record / weather extreme (coldest, warmest, wettest...)
+* Is this observation a record / weather extreme (coldest, warmest, wettest...)?

-* Amount of rain in last Month in a certain watershed
+* Amount of rain in last Month in a certain watershed.

 Specific users: